-- ✓ Establish one topology based on the maintenance of the existing SCADA to control the conventional generation. - ✓ Implement a new SCADA system for network control - ✓ Functionality regarding the Quality of Service are in the first phase.
-When this phase are consolidated, then a second phase with the Economic Optimisation and Losses Reduction are implemented. - ✓ Together with the first phase, the commitment and test of 3 to 5 RTU's - ✓ For 'procurement, training, commitment, test and commercial operation we recommend achieving an agreement with other utilities in order to reduce the investment and operational costs. - ✓ To calculate the Cost Benefit Analysis, we recommend considering the investment and financial costs for an expected life of 10 years, the operating costs for the same period and the social benefits attached to the reduction of blackouts in extension and duration.
+- ✓ Establish one topology based on the maintenance of the existing SCADA to control the conventional generation. - ✓ Implement a new SCADA system for network control - ✓ Functionality regarding the Quality of Service will be in the first phase.
+When this phase will be consolidated, then a second phase with the Economic Optimisation and Losses Reduction will be implemented. - ✓ Together with the first phase, the commitment and test of at least 3 RTU's. - ✓ For 'procurement, training, commitment, test and commercial operation we recommend achieving an agreement with other utilities to reduce the investment and operational costs. - ✓ To calculate the Cost Benefit Analysis, we recommend considering the investment and financial costs for an expected life of 10 years, the operative costs for the same period and the social benefits attached to the reduction of blackouts in extension and duration.